BradleyCodeU/bradleycodeu.github.io/_gd/unity3d/terrainv2.md

 - water
 - Download the Unity Post-Processing Stack [from Github](https://github.com/Unity-Technologies/PostProcessing), unzip it and move the unzipped folder into your Assets folder
 - Go to Assets > Create > Post Processing Profile and name it "Underwater"
 - Click on the FirstPersonCharacter and in the hierarchy and add the following components: Post Processing Volume and Post Processing Layer.

+- In the Post Processing Layer, the Trigger slot should say "FirstPersonCharacter" and you must set the Layer drop-down to Everything.
-In the Post Processing Volume, place a check next to Is Global and drag the "Underwater" profile into the Profile slot.
-In the Post Processing Layer, drag the First Person Character Camera into the Trigger slot and set the Layer drop-down to Everything.
-- give the Post-Processing Profile bloom, vignette, and some color grading.
+- - In the Post Processing Volume, place a check next to Is Global and drag the "Underwater" profile into the Profile slot.
+Next, click the Add Effect button at the bottom of the Post Processing Volume.
+Add bloom, vignette, and some blue color grading.
-- add a new script to the FirstPersonCharacter.
+- Add a new script to the FirstPersonCharacter.
 Name this script controlPostProcess.
   ```using UnityEngine.Rendering.PostProcessing;
   private PostProcessVolume volume;
   volume = gameObject.GetComponent<PostProcessVolume>();